Digital Commons Retreats

 To give you an idea of what can be achieved and what happened on the retreat in July 2016, have a look at this video.

-To find out more about the project outcomes from the 2016 and 2017 Retreats click here.
+Find out more about the 2016 and 2017 Retreat Project Outcomes.